What is trigger finger?

 What can I expect the results to be after treatment?

-Your results will depend on your response to medication and how well you avoid repetitive activities that aggravate the symptoms.
+Your results will depend on your response to medication and how well you avoid the repetitive activities that aggravate the symptoms.
 The goal of treatment is to eliminate the locking and to return you to full movement without discomfort.
 Steroid injections will often relieve your symptoms altogether.

-Non-surgical forms of treatment will often totally relieve your symptoms.
 If surgery is needed, active movement of your finger will generally be encouraged immediately after surgery.
 Hand therapy may be prescribed after surgery to enable you to regain full finger movement.
 Your Summit hand surgeon will develop a customized treatment plan so you will know what to expect with your specific situation.